-Students are REQUIRED TO COMPLETE ALL COMPONENTS of this course.
+Students are REQUIRED TO COMPLETE ALL COMPONENTS of this course to receive a passing grade.
 There are no exceptions to this.
-Extra assignments to improve grades will NOT be allowed.
+Extra assignments to improve grades will not be allowed.

-Grades will not be adjusted on the basis of need.
-It is important to monitor your performance in the course.
+Grades will not be adjusted based on need.
+It is important for students to monitor their performance in the course.
 Remember: You are responsible for your grades in this course.

-The DAN Department has a grade policy which states that for courses in the 1000-2000 range, the class average must fall between 67% and 72% for all sections of a course taught by the same instructor.
-In very exceptional circumstances only, class averages outside this range may be approved by the Undergraduate Chair or Chair.
+The DAN Department of Management and Organizational Studies has a grading policy which states that for courses in the 4000 range, the class average must fall between 70% and 77% for all sections of a course taught by the same instructor.
+The Undergraduate Chair or Chair may approve class averages outside this range in very exceptional circumstances.
 Class averages are not grounds for appeal.